Marcel Iureș: Theatrical career

 He made his stage debut at the Bulandra Theatre, in Bucharest, in the 1975 production of Ferma, playing George.
-From 1978 to 1981 he acted at the National Theatre, Cluj, in numerous roles such as Beckman in the play Afară în faţa ușii and The Coryphaeus in The Persians by Aeschylus During the early 1980s, Iureș appeared at both the Bulandra and Odeon Theatres in Bucharest.
-Among his roles were the title roles in Shakespeare's were Hamlet, Henry IV, and Richard III, but also Richard II'.
+From 1978 to 1981 he acted at the National Theatre, Cluj, in numerous roles such as Beckman in the play Afară în fața ușii and The Coryphaeus in The Persians by Aeschylus During the early 1980s, Iureș appeared at both the Bulandra and Odeon Theatres in Bucharest.
+Among his roles were the title roles in Shakespeare's were Hamlet, Henry IV, and Richard III, but also Richard II.

 He is the president of Teatrul ACT (the first independent theatre in Romania) of which he was one of the founders in 1995.
 Iureș has starred there in various roles, including the title roles of Shakespeare's Richard II, Richard III (directed by Mihai Măniuțiu), and Hamlet (directed by Liviu Ciulei).
 He has also appeared in Fundația Teatrul ACT-staged shows such as Creatorul de Teatru (The Creator of the Theatre, directed by Alexandru Dabija), Cetatea Soarelui (Citadel of the Sun, directed by Mihai Măniuţiu), and Samuel Beckett's Krapp's Last Tape.
 Iureș also continues to perform with the Bulandra Theatre, for whom he played the lead in a 2005 production of Luigi Pirandello's Henry IV.

 He received many accolades and nominations (in both Romania and abroad) throughout his career.
 In 2000, he was awarded by Romanian President Emil Constantinescu the National Order of Faithful Service, Officer class.